All Episodes

 Those elections were judged to be surprisingly so.

-So you have an elected government, and it is that government that's facing these attacks, and Senator Kennedy wants us to pull out of there.
+So you have an elected government, and it is that government that's facing these attacks.

 He doesn't care about victory over there.

-It's uh it it Senator Kennedy is an example of what I was just talking about.
+Senator Kennedy is an example of what I was just talking about.

 Every time there's a terrorist attack in Iraq, it hits in Washington, D.C.
-And Senator Kennedy is one of the victims.

 But Sheets Byrd, he's sitting there listening to all this too.

-It was uh it was No, it wasn't a dragon.
+No, it wasn't a dragon.

-We learned last week, uh uh something like Colossus.
+We learned last week, something like Colossus.

 I've watched you with a considerable amount of amusement.

-I don't think I've ever heard a secretary of defense who likes to lecture the committee as much as you do.
+I don't think I've ever heard a Secretary of Defense who likes to lecture the committee as much as you do.

-You've got a lot of careless statements made by the administration, and you too, Mr. Secretary, I say most respectfully.
+And you too, Mr. Secretary, I say most respectfully.

-And I make mistakes too, who doesn't.
+And I make mistakes too.

-Lecture these people, you seem to you're pretty feisty.
+But to come up here and lecture, lecture these people, you seem to be pretty feisty.

 So get off your high horse when you come up here.

-Man, do you understand we are we are this is the Imperial Senate Foreign Relations Committee, and nobody is supposed to lecture them.
+This is the Imperial Senate Foreign Relations Committee, and nobody is supposed to lecture them.

 And nobody is supposed to question them.